-'Buy now, pay later' plans: Great way to shop, or a trap?
+'Buy now, pay later' plans: great way to shop, or a trap?

 "It really helps because many college students, especially freshmen, don't have a job per se," student Kayla Knapper said.

-However, Bankrate financial analyst Ted Rossman reminded consumers that buy now, pay later is still debt.
+However, Bankrate financial analyst Ted Rossman reminds consumers that buy now, pay later is still debt.

 "The downside is you trick yourself into overspending," he said.